-Digital tourniquets improve care by creating a bloodless field for procedures on fingers and toes.
+Digit tourniquets improve care by creating a bloodless field for procedures on fingers and toes.
 A bloodless field allows visualization and careful exploration which is critical to wound management.
-Digital injuries have high complication rates, mostly due to missed injuries with up to 38% of foreign bodies missed on the first visit to the emergency department.
-Additionally, digital tourniquets are known to facilitate the use of tissue adhesives, simplifying care and reducing emergency department visits.
+Digit injuries have high complication rates, mostly due to missed injuries with up to 38% of foreign bodies missed on the first visit to the emergency department.
+Additionally, digit tourniquets are known to facilitate the use of tissue adhesives, simplifying care and reducing emergency department visits.
 Improvised methods can apply dangerous pressure levels and even be forgotten in place, sometimes resulting in amputations.
 Our Tourni-Cot comes in four different sizes to fit all sizes of digits from pediatric patients all the way to massive big toes.

 Mar-Med’s non-pneumatic digit tourniquets exsanguinate during application and constrict vessels once in place, making them quick and easy to use.
-The Tourni-Cot and Uni-Cot digital tourniquets have been proven to provide safe pressure and are designed to be conspicuous to minimize the risk of leaving a digital tourniquet in place.
+The Tourni-Cot and Uni-Cot digit tourniquets have been proven to provide safe pressure and are designed to be conspicuous to minimize the risk of leaving a digit tourniquet in place.
 Mar-Med’s products communicate high quality of care to the patient and cost no more than some improvised methods, like using a sterile surgical glove set.

 Tourni-Cot® Related Literature:

 Comparison of Pressures Applied by Digital Tourniquets in the Emergency Department; Shadi Lahham, MS, et al.